Submissions and proposals

 Following the initiative of the web-based platform ManaBalss.lv, the Saeima broadened society’s involvement in the legislative process by means of a collective submission that can be filed with the Saeima by not less than 10,000 citizens.
 The submission can be signed by citizens of Latvia who have reached the age of 16 on the day that the submission is filed.
 It is also possible to collect signatures electronically as long as the possibility to identify signatories and protect personal data is ensured.

 A collective submission must contain a request to the Saeima and a brief justification of the request; it must also specify the natural person authorised to represent the signatories of the collective submission.

 Pursuant to the Law on Submissions, the submission should bear the full name of the submitter, as well as the reply address.
 The submission must be signed.
 The submitter is free to provide any other information that could be helpful in contacting him/her.
 Pursuant to the Official Language Law, the submission must be written in the official language of the Republic of Latvia.

 Procedure for reviewing a submission

-The Saeima provides a reply on the essence of the question within a month from the day the submission is received.
+The Saeima provides a response on the essence of the question within a month from the day the submission is registered.
 If the content of the submission does not require an answer, the Saeima informs the submitter within seven weekdays that the submission has been received.